 In connection with the Hayfin Credit Agreement that the Company entered into on March 23, 2022 (see Note 7), the Company issued the Hayfin Warrants to purchase 9,103,047 shares of the Company's common stock.
-The Hayfin Warrants were valued at \$9.6 million using the Black-Scholes option-pricing model assuming an expected term of seven years, a volatility of 68.1%, a dividend yield of 0% and a risk-free rate of interest of 2.36%.
-At March 31, 2022, the Company had outstanding warrants to purchase an aggregate of 13,631,207 shares of common stock, with a weighted-average exercise price of \$2.04 per share.
+The Hayfin Warrants were valued at \$9.6 million using the Black-Scholes optionpricing model assuming an expected term of seven years, a volatility of 68.1%, a dividend yield of 0% and a risk-free rate of interest of 2.36%.
+During the six months ended June 30, 2022, outstanding warrants to purchase 74,309 shares of the Company's common stock expired in accordance with the terms of the warrants.
+At June 30, 2022, the Company had outstanding warrants to purchase an aggregate of 13,556,898 shares of common stock, with a weighted-average exercise price of \$2.00 per share.
 At December 31, 2021, the Company had outstanding warrants to purchase an aggregate of 4,528,160 shares of common stock, with a weighted average exercise price of \$2.82 per share and expiration dates ranging between June 2022 and December 2030.